ArtemisArcadia/react-stop-watch/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 # This Stopwatch is hosted at : https://osmanabdulmoomin.github.io/react-watch/
-## To run the project on your device, navigate to the folder in your terminal and run yarn start.
+## To run the project on your device, navigate to the folder in your terminal and run yarn install, then yarn start.

 # Tools used
 ## React